rit-sse/WebsiteTheSSEquel/README.md

-# Society of Software Engineers Website Repo
+# Society of Software Engineers Website: the SSEquel

 This repo contains the source code for the website of the Society of Software Engineers.
 The website is built using a React front-end and a Node.js back-end API server.